 Price is Wrong

-How much do items we commonly use realy cost?
-This 30 minute session will focus on the importance of understanding the prices of items and how that effects your budget.
+How much do items we commonly use really cost?
+This 30 minute session will focus on the importance of understanding the prices of items and how that affects your budget.
 Teams will be given 5 groups of items to match prices to.
 Points will be awarded for each correct answer.
 Then they will be given an apparel shopping challenge.
 They must select five items of apparel under $200.
 The Price is Wrong is a team competition focused on valuing purchases.

 The Real Life game

 Many of us remember the Milton Bradley board game "The Game of Life".
 In this competition, students will be playing a life size board game that takes the game in a different direction.

 Life is full of surprises and most have financial consequences.
 Learning to choose wisely is the key to this activity.
 Teams of students will compete with each other for winning scores.
 Prizes will be awarded at the end of the day.